RYNO8/Inquit/README.md

 It is possible to fake your username, so someone may not necessarily be who they say they are...

+Try to use a common room name, since people could guess it.

 Pls post bugs in issues.
 I will hopefully fix it soon.

 Sorry for the epilepsy in advance.
 Hehe